dibyanshuchatterjee/Youtube-Video-Language-Translator/README.md

 This Python script demonstrates a logical process for transcribing and translating audio content from a YouTube video.
 It follows a series of steps to achieve the goal of creating a translated version of the video with synchronized audio.
 The script utilizes several libraries and tools to achieve this.
 There are two .py files, one which does video translation without suno/bark and one with does with suno/bark

+# For Bark:

+The script `generate_long_form_speech.py` helps to do the actual generation.
+Do not do `pip install bark`, refer https://github.com/suno-ai/bark for precise details if needed.
+You may also use the `requirements.txt` file provided here

 ## Logical Breakdown: Speech-to-Text and Text-to-Speech Translation

 ### Step 1: Speech-to-Text Conversion